Materials-Consortia/optimade-python-tools/INSTALL.md

 cd optimade-python-tools

 # Create a virtual environment and install the package and dependencies in editable
-# mode from the locked dependencies (including the "dev" and "server" extras).
+# mode from the locked dependencies (the "dev" dependency group and "server" extra).
 # uv will fetch and pin a suitable Python interpreter automatically.
-uv sync --locked --extra dev --extra server
+uv sync --locked --group dev --extra server

 # Optional: Retrieve the list of OPTIMADE providers.
 (Without this submodule, some of the tests will fail because "providers.json" cannot be found.)
 git submodule update --init